mark-summerfield/book/src/ch01-00-introduction.md

 # Introduction

 Welcome to “The Rust Programming Language,” an introductory book about Rust.
-Rust is a programming language that’s focused on safety, speed, and concurrency.
+The Rust programming language is focused on safety, speed, and concurrency.
 Its design lets you create programs that have the performance and control of a low-level language, but with the powerful abstractions of a high-level language.
 These properties make Rust suitable for programmers who